Denexapp/vk_checker/README.md

 ## Questions:
 ### Should i use cloud?
 The script was designed for this purposes, clouds give opportunity to run script 24/7, not like on your pc.
-But if you want to, feel free to rewrite script to launch it on your own pc, it requires python module named vk.
+But if you want to, feel free to rewrite script to launch it on your own pc, it requires python module named `vk`.

 ### Any troubles?
 Just ask me any way you want